sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 ## Create Data USB Key

-1. In File Explorer, open deploymentscripts.zip and copy the deployment folder to the Data partition of your USB drive.
+1. In File Explorer, open the deployment scripts zip and copy the scripts folder to the Data partition of your USB drive.
 2. From the Deployment and Imaging Tools Environment use copydandi.cmd to copy deployment and imaging tools to your USB drive

     ```
     copydandi amd64 T:\deploymenttools
+    ```

 3. Copy any other customizations you need for Audit mode.

 ## Mount install.wim and winre.wim